nancyletranx3/Amazon-Product-Reviews/index.md

 ![image](https://user-images.githubusercontent.com/62524529/126502765-e7214de1-7511-4530-b26b-b4d36f597b20.png)

 Notice that "bought" and "mom" is the most frequent words.
-Out of all these words in the word cloud, we could assume the most frequent words are more on the positive side.
+Out of all these words in the word cloud, I assumed the most frequent words are more on the positive side.

 ## Partition the Data

 ![image](https://user-images.githubusercontent.com/62524529/126503007-302cd6c8-661c-48a8-addf-16af9a7f6125.png)

-We are creating a sample of 90% for training data and 10% for the test data.
-Since we already know there’s an imbalanced data between the classes, it is best to use a small test sample size.
+I am creating a sample of 90% for training data and 10% for the test data.
+Since I already know there’s an imbalanced data between the classes, it is best to use a small test sample size.

 ## Model Building
 ### The classifier that works best with TFIDF vectorizer was LinearSVC.